Dyeus-Phater/Banana-Script-Mix/README.md

 # Banana-Script-Mix
-A tool for mixing and separating scripts.
+A tool to mix and separate scripts for translation projects.